MERakram/BigData/data/output/missing_countries_report.md

 - Guernsey: No match found
 - Svalbard and Jan Mayen: No match found
 - Faroe Islands: No match found
-- Palestine: No match found
 - Aruba: No match found
 - Cook Islands: No match found
 - Christmas Island: No match found
 - Tokelau: No match found
 - Réunion: No match found
 - Montserrat: No match found
+- United States Virgin Islands: No match found
 - Antarctica: No match found
 - Puerto Rico: No match found
 - Mayotte: No match found